kaplanh/Gider-Takip-Uygulamasi/README.md

 ## Notes

-- You can use HTML, CSS and JS to complete this project.
+- You can use HTML, CSS, Bootstrap and JS to complete this project.